 I just upholstered a bench seat for my playroom.
 I went to Joann’s and the foam that I wanted (3 inch) was (wait for it…) 44.99 a yard!!
-I needed 3 yards.
+The worst part, I needed 3 yards.
 At the end of a very expensive playroom reno, this was not good news.

 I left the fabric store deflated, and empty handed and went to Home Depot to pick up some other things for the room.
 While I was there, I asked if they had any foam.
 They don’t sell it by the yard, but they DO have multi-purpose foam pads that people are buying up to use for camping beds.
 19.98 for each one and I only needed 2. *Cha-ching* I saved $95.01.
 Don’t buy overpriced foam at a craft store.